Skip to Content

 "Agree, not new," Damian admitted.
 "But not this bad."

 CDOT has previously checked in with local fire departments on planned street remixes.
 And multiple first responders have told Streetsblog they're unaware of protected bike lanes causing any issues for ambulance and firetruck drivers.
-That makes sense, because curbside PBLs aren't more of an obstruction than curbside parked cars.
+That makes sense, because curbside PBLs aren't more of any more of an obstruction than curbside parked cars.

 "If y'all respected bikes and pedestrians his wouldn't be necessary," commented Joaquin D. Campos on Facebook.